Send the link below via email or IMCopy

 Fauvism was the first of the avant-garde movements that flourished in France in the early years of the 20th century.
 The name "Fauves", French for "Wild Beasts," was given to artists adhering to this style because it was felt that they used intense colours in a violent, uncontrolled way.

-The Fauves attempted a condensation of the intensification of a feeling: intensified by pure tones and contrasting bright colours which translated the emotion of the painter.
+The Fauves attempted a condensation of the intensifying feelings by pure tones and contrasting bright colours which translated the emotion of the painter.

 The subjects in the paintings were shown in a simple way.